PLANET BASED FOODS TO DEBUT ORGANIC HEMP-BASED VEGAN ICE CREAM AT NATURAL PRODUCTS EXPO WEST

 - Coffee Chip – features non-dairy dark chocolate chips in a vibrant coffee base made with organic Colombian freeze-dried coffee and the highest-quality organic coffee extract.
 SRP $7.99 per 14 oz. pint.

-- Vanilla Bean – made with organic vanilla beans and organic Madagascar vanilla t give rich, natural flavor to this classic.
+- Vanilla Bean – made with organic vanilla beans and organic Madagascar vanilla that give rich, natural flavor to this classic.
 SRP $7.99 per 14 oz. pint.

 Planet Based Foods' sumptuous vegan ice creams will be available to retail and foodservice buyers looking for organic, sustainable frozen desserts free from soy, gluten, dairy and GMO ingredients, with a direct-to-consumer launch slated for summer 2023.